-Yes, it feels amazing to give, unless of course you are giving a thoughtless, cheap or just mediocre gift.
-Seeing someone not like what you give them is the pits.
-Besides feeling disappointed in yourself you also get the added bonus of feeling guilt for wasting money and adding another consumer good to the world that someone didn’t even want.
-To end that boring feeling, and add more glowing satisfaction in the gift giving realm, here are some tips on how to give the best gifts…
+Like many amazing feelings, the alternative sucks.
+Watching the face of someone receiving a thoughtless, cheap, or mediocre gift is the pits.
+Besides feeling disappointed in yourself, you get the added bonus of feeling guilt for wasting money and adding another consumer good to the world that someone didn’t even want.
+To cease the disappointment and up your gift giving game, here are some tips on how to give the best gift…

 Pay attention to the people in your life.
 What do they like?
 What do they desire that they do not get themselves?
 What do they always need or want?
 Keep notes on your loved ones on your cell phone under their contact information.
 I even keep the sizes of my loved ones under their contact information.
 When gift giving time comes around, you have loads of ideas and all the information you need to get it.
 You should take these notes year round.
 In fact…